What is atomic force microscopy (AFM)?

 This is the reduced target amplitude, which results after the tip is in intermittent contact with the sample (see schematic above).
 The setpoint is expressed as a percentage of the free vibration amplitude.
 Lower amplitude setpoints will favor a more aggressive tip-sample interaction or a more repulsive tip-sample interaction.

 Dynamic mode is available for all Nanosurf AFM product lines.
-Note, however, that amplitude and phase are measured differently between the various product lines.
+Note, however, that amplitude and phase are measured differently by the various product lines.
 On the NaioAFM and on systems with the Easyscan 2 controller, a single channel lock-in amplifier is used to measure the phase, while the amplitude is measured by an RMS-DC converted.
 On all other systems, both amplitude and phase are measured by a two-channel lock-in amplifier, enabling a more sensitive measurement of both amplitude and phase, and a true 360-degree phase shift even at low oscillation amplitudes.

-Phase imaging is one of the most common (if not the most common) AFM imaging method to obtain contrast based on material properties.
+Phase imaging is one of the most common (if not the most common) AFM imaging methods to obtain contrast based on material properties.
 Phase imaging is a form of amplitude modulation mode imaging, and refers to the phase channel that is collected during this mode.
 An excited cantilever oscillation will exhibit a phase shift (φ) between the drive and the response, as defined by the equation:

 d = A sin (2πft + φ),